Phineapple18/GhostSpectator_NWPluginAPI/README.md

 - despawn (RAC) - Despawn selected player(s) from Ghost to Tutorial (true) or Spectator (false = default option).
 - destroytarget (CC) - Destroy your shooting target by typing its NetId or print a list of all your currently spawned targets.
 - ghostme (CC) - Change yourself to Ghost from Spectator or vice versa.
-- givegun (CC) - Give yourself a gun.
+- givegun (CC) - Give yourself a firearm.
 - list (RAC) - Print list of all Ghosts.
 - spawn (RAC) - Spawn selected player(s) as a Ghost.

 ## Permissions
-- gs.gun - allows a Ghost to give themselves a firearm
+- gs.firearm - allows a Ghost to give themselves a firearm
 - gs.items - allows a Ghost to drop or throw items
 - gs.noclip - allows a Ghost to have noclip enabled
 - gs.spawn.others - allows a player to (de)spawn any player to and from Ghost